samuel-marsh/scCustomize/index.md

     copy/paste of the same lines of code which is more likely to lead to errors in code reproducibility.
-    -   *Example of adding new parameters:* Adding the percentage of counts aligning to mitocondrial (and/or ribosomal) genes is common early step in analysis. scCustomize provides `Add_Mito_Ribo_Seurat` (and LIGER version) to simplify this.
+    -   *Example of adding new parameters:* Adding the percentage of counts aligning to mitochondrial (and/or ribosomal) genes is common early step in analysis. scCustomize provides `Add_Mito_Ribo_Seurat` (and LIGER version) to simplify this.
         Basic use requires only one line of code and two parameters.